Nalipp/portfolio/README.md

 ### Things to do / notes

-switch interests and philiosophy
+xswitch interests and philiosophy

+change experience to workhistory and condence to one section

+change all of the links for launch school

 remove vim master and replace with statsu

-reduce experience to one section

 include learch tech job prep in community involvement

+add flexbox to top technologies

+link top technologies to code repos

+remove populatoin sorting project but put jQuery link into top technologies

+seed data for projects

 spell check